Uniform Commercial Code (UCC)

 IMPORTANT INFORMATION REGARDING STATE GOVERNMENT CLOSURE

-In observance of Veterans Day all Secretary of State offices will be closed on
+In observance of Martin Luther King, Jr. day all Secretary of State offices will close Monday January 20, 2020.

 New Uniform Commercial Code (UCC) Forms were effective July 1, 2013.
 Beginning on August 1, 2013, only the new forms will be accepted for filing and the filing office will refuse to accept all other forms.